-On April 20th, Euphemia Haye hosted a JDRF walk that raised money for Juvenile Diabetes research.
-In fact, Team Euphemia Haye raised over $16,000 and still counting!
-The turnout was fantastic – over 60 people!
+On April 19, 2014, Team Euphemia Haye will host their annual walk to raise money for the Juvenile Diabetes Research Foundation.
+Last year, we raised over $17,000!
+This year we hope to raise over $20,000.
+The turnout was fantastic last year - over 60 people!
 Thank you to all those who participated and donated.
 We had a lot of fun and we’re so thankful to have friends that help us raise money for a cause that is very dear to our hearts.

 Also, a big thank you to the Observer Group for sharing this awesome video of Kate Arpke Houle (Chef Ray and D’Arcy’s daughter) doing a warm-up for her silk performance at the Walk.
 See, you never know what you’re gonna get to experience when you come to a JDRF Walk…especially with Team Euphemia Haye!